abdullah-manga/HR-Analysis-Tableau/README.md

 -   Rebalance staffing in smaller branches (Syria, Lebanon) to stabilize performance.
 -   Share best practices from Saudi Arabia’s high-performing teams with other regions.

+> **Calculation Assumption:** The labor costs were calculated based on the assumption that the standard work hours are 40 hours per week.
+Overtime hours were calculated at a rate of 1.5 times the regular hourly rate.

 ## Explore the Dashboard

 You can explore the interactive HR Analysis dashboard by following [this link](https://public.tableau.com/app/profile/abdullah.elhelw/viz/HRAnalysis_17379617138080/Dashboard1?publish=yes).
 The dashboard provides a comprehensive view of the data, allowing you to: